nalton-software/WebsiteV1/p5Whiteboard/README.md

 #### ServerCommsManager class:
 - This class knows the inns and outs of the php scripts that are on the server
-- It has a bunch of methods that will probably be moved in future, these are used by chatDrawer (and whiteboard in future) to download data.
+- It has a few methods that will probably be moved in future, these are used by chatDrawer (and whiteboard in future) that call php to download message data.
 They don't manipulate or change it, and they don't send any of it back up (so it's secure)
 - Don't get it confused with ServerCommunicator, which only calls the scripts

 #### ServerCommunicator class: